-Those of you who watched this year’s SpringWatch will have noticed birds hedging their bets on whether to breed early and risk a cold spring, or leave it to later in the season.
+Do you watch BBC SpringWatch?
+If you do, you’ve probably noticed that birds hedge their bets on whether to breed early and risk a cold spring, or leave it to later in the season.

-Over the years I’ve noticed that generally our garden birds are breeding earlier and earlier in response to the mild weather we normally enjoy from March onwards.
-Gone are the days of my childhood when it wasn’t an uncommon sight to see blankets of snow several feet deep right the way from November to March.
+Over the years, garden birds have begun breeding earlier and earlier in response to the mild weather we normally enjoy from March onwards.
+Gone are the days when it wasn’t an uncommon sight to see blankets of snow several feet deep, all the way from November to March.

-Regardless of the cause, there is strong evidence to suggest that over 35 species of bird are laying their eggs between one and 27 days earlier, on average, than in the mid 1960s.
+Regardless of the cause, there is strong evidence to suggest that over 35 species of bird are laying their eggs between one and 27 days earlier, on average, than they did in the mid-1960s.

-If birds lay early and it is a particularly cold spring (as it is at the moment), there is a change that natural food sources will be thin on the ground, causing a food shortage.
-This can have a big impact on population levels at this critical time of year when young chicks are being reared.
+If birds lay early and it’s a particularly cold spring, there’s a chance that natural food sources will be thin on the ground, causing a food shortage.
+This can have a big impact on population levels at this critical time, when young chicks are being reared.

-It’s also a good idea for households to leave out some food for birds, regardless of the time of year.
+It’s a good idea to leave some food out for birds, regardless of the time of year.
 It provides them with a guaranteed meal, which can very often mean the difference between a population boost or a further decline.